 It’s important to connect together on the issues you both deal with each week.
 That’s why it is good to schedule weekly connection times with your spouse.
 But make sure you keep this as a time to help you grow closer to each other.
 You want to make sure it doesn’t drive a wedge between you.
 Make this a time where you both participate —to talk AND to truly listen to each other.

-Below is a simple outline you can use to help in connecting together.
+Whatever you call them, these connecting times or meetings are important.
+Below is a simple outline you can use to help in your marriage connection times together.
 You may even want to adapt it so it works better for the two of you in your marriage.

 FOR CONNECTION TIMES TOGETHER: